-- > Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - > The DSL has details of children's social workers and relevant virtual school heads - > As a small school the SMT will promote the educational achievement of looked-after and previously looked-after children in line with statutory guidance.
+- Appropriate staff have relevant information about children looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - As a small school the SMT will promote the educational achievement of looked-after and previously looked-after children.

-As part of this role, they will:
+As part of their role, they will:

-Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously lookedafter children are quickly and effectively responded to

-Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children.
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of lookedafter and previously looked-after children.

 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular, we will ensure that:
+We will ensure that:

-- > Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - > The DSL has details of children's social workers and relevant virtual school heads - > Work with virtual school heads to promote the educational achievement of looked-after and previously lookedafter children
+- Appropriate staff have relevant information about children looked after-legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements. - The DSL has details of children's social workers and relevant virtual school heads. - Work with virtual school heads ot promote the educational achievement of lookedafter and previously looked-after children.